httptoolkit/osx-find-executable/README.md

 ### findExecutableById(id)

 Takes a bundle id (like com.google.Chrome), finds the corresponding bundle on disk, and returns a promise for the path to the executable within.

+### findExecutableInApp(appPath)

+Takes a path to an app bundle (a .app directory, like /Applications/Google Chrome.app), and returns a promise for the path to the executable within.

 ## License